HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * the **outcomes** from those activities, and potentially
 * **who** is to perform/undertake the activities

+### Representation of Study Designs as Graphs
+While the SoA is represented in the Protocol as a Table, it is helpful to think about how the implementation of a Study Design for a patient could be represented as a graph; with encounters and activities as nodes, and transitions between them as edges.[^1]  The edges can be determined purely by sequencing (activities) or based on conditions described in the protocol (often using footnotes or narrative).

+Both representations are equatable, the tabular representation appeal to human consumers and the graphical representation being more computable.
+Thinking about study design as a graph is very aligned with an executable schedule of activities; with transitions representing decisions (and thereby decision support) for users who interact with patients participating in studies.

+The implementation examples in the updated IG lean more towards graph-like representations; however, this does not imply a transition or wholesale recommendation of this approach over the existing approach in the first IG.
+Adoption should reflect the capabilities of systems and stakeholders.

 ### Implementing a SoA using FHIR Resources
 The FHIR standard (Fast Healthcare Interoperability Resources) is designed to support the exchange of electronic health records.
 The 'Definitional Artifacts' section of the 'Specialized' FHIR Resources category provides a set of FHIR Resources that are designed to enable research specifications such as those in a SoA to be represented in a standard format that can consumed by  eHR systems to plan and execute research protocols directly.